2023 Solar Incentives Guide for Wolf Trap, VA - Tax Credits & Rebates

 • Tax Credits: Tax credits are dollar-for-dollar reductions that lower the amount of income tax you owe the government.
 (A tax credit is different from a tax deduction.)

-• Net Metering: Don't forget to talk to your Wolf Trap utility company about signing a net metering agreement.
-This will allow you to get a credit towards your utility bill every month for the value of excess energy your solar panels generate.
-You could receive either a dollar-for-dollar credit or a percentage of the value.
+• Net Metering: Be sure to talk to your Wolf Trap utility company about signing a net metering agreement.
+This will allow you to receive credit towards your monthly utility bill for the value of excess energy your solar panels generate.
+You may receive either a dollar-for-dollar credit or a percentage of the value.

 Best Solar Financing